 Barstool brand going to be widely used by PNG

-The agreement makes Penn National the exclusive gaming partner for Barstool Sports for up to 40 years, giving it the sole right to utilize the media company’s brand at its retail properties and with online sports betting and casino sites.
+The agreement makes Penn National the exclusive gaming partner for Barstool Sports for up to 40 years, giving it the sole right to utilize the media company’s brand at its retail properties and with online sports betting and online casino sites.

 The first tangible sign from the partnership will be putting the Barstool Sports brand on Penn National’s 14 existing sportsbooks within casinos, including the Hollywood and Meadows properties in Pennsylvania.